Congrats on deciding to elope!

 2. Have your wedding rings made with local materials or stones.
 Local craftspeople and jewelry makers can customize your pieces no matter where you’re eloping

 3. Wear a non-white wedding dress.
 Do you have to wear white for your wedding?
 Heck no!
 Wear black, red, yellow, or whatever.
 Don’t want to break from tradition too much?
-Try a multicolored skirt or a flower design
+Try a multicolored skirt or a flower design.
+Or, go for a colored veil for your elopement day.

 4. Go to a museum to celebrate (and get cool photos while your learn or explore!)